aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/read-barcodes/read-barcodes-with-aspose-barcode-apis/_index.md

 {{< /highlight >}}

 For barcode symbologies with variations, it's original SymbologyType or superset SymbologyType is returned.
-For example, both Code39Standard and Code39Extended barcodes are recognized as Code39Extended barcode.
+For example, both Code39Standard and Code39Extended barcodes are recognized as Code39Extended barcodes.
 #### **Code Text**
 The BarCodeReader class' GetCodeText() method returns a string representing the barcode's decoded data.